Chart Color Schemes

 Bentleigh has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 40 projects likely to affect the area.
-Notable ones include East Village Strategic Site - Assemble Build-to-Rent Precinct, Laurel, Bentleigh Club Redevelopment, Westfield Southland Ongoing Upgrades, and East Village.
-The following list details those most relevant.
+AreaSearch has identified 41 projects that could affect the region.
+Notable initiatives include East Village, East Village Strategic Site - Assemble Build-to-Rent Precinct, Laurel, Bentleigh Club Redevelopment at Bentleigh, and Westfield Southland Ongoing Upgrades.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.